NCAR/ccpp-framework/doc/briefing.md

   variables.
 - **`ccpp-capgen`** — complex, deeply object-oriented Python; flat-field argument passing; in use by NCAR CAM-SIMA.
-Many advanced features designed but never implemented; flat-field passing infeasible at UFS/NEPTUNE scale (1200+ variables, breaks under `-check all`);
-  nobody on the team fully understands it.
+Many advanced features designed but never implemented; at UFS/NEPTUNE scale (1200+ variables) flat-field passing prevents the use of strict error-checking flags (`-check all`, `-fcheck=all`) required for operational implementation, and even when it does compile it produces unmaintainably large source files; nobody on the team fully understands it.

 **`capgen-ng`** starts fresh, drawing lessons from both.
 Guiding
 principle: **simplicity of prebuild, feature set of capgen**.